 The City of Hamilton has worked to create an effective Citizen Participation Process to ensure the appropriate, effective and comprehensive use of Community Development Block Grant (CDBG) and HOME funds.
-The City uses a four (4) point approach to engage active citizen participation (conducting a total of 4 public meetings) in the Consolidated Planning process which includes a needs assessment survey, public input meetings, draft Consolidated and/or Annual Action Plan comment period, and finally two (2) public hearings.
-As a means of attaining the feedback of residents residing in high poverty/low income areas of the jurisdiction, the City made efforts to conduct meetings in these said income areas (e.g. YMCA Booker T Washington Community Center, Primary Health Solutions - Health Fair, and Neighborhood Housing Services).
+The City uses a four (4) point approach to engage active citizen participation in the Consolidated Planning process which includes a needs assessment survey, public input meetings (two (2) virtual - 1 scheduled impromptu on Aug.
+15, 2021)), draft Consolidated and/or Annual Action Plan comment period, and finally two (2) public hearings.
+As a means of attaining the feedback of residents residing in high poverty/low income areas of the jurisdiction, the City made efforts to contact many local organizations and residents to encourage participation in spite of the Coronavirus Pandemic.